SamerSaber/CarND-Traffic-Sign-Classifier-Project_Solution/writeup_template.md

 ####1.
 Preprocessing

-* First step convert to gray scale image.
+* First step convert to gray scale image because we are not interested in the color of the images we care about the features only.
-* Then gray scale image normalization
+* Then gray scale image normalization to keep all the data on the same scale and to small range helps the training performance.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.